HaicoMaters/Download-Folder-Cleaner/README.md

 - 🔒 Hidden files (those starting with `.`) are ignored.
 - 📂 New category folders are created automatically if they don’t already exist.
+- ⚠️ If a file with the same name already exists in the destination folder, the script will automatically rename the file (e.g., `file.txt` → `file(1).txt`) to avoid overwriting.

 ---